qza/balance-service/README.md

 ```

-Sum balances from 3 external services with akka and ok http
+Sum balances with akka actors and ok http
 ---

 ```